Cross-Contamination and other food preparation errors are an important concern for people with allergies and gluten intolerance or celiac.

 By talking to the right people when you order, asking plenty of questions and requesting the support you need, you’ll decrease your chances of errors or cross-contamination.
 Read our article called How to Order at Disney World with Allergies and Special Dietary Needs for info on how to do that.

-Do allergy and cross-contamination errors happen a lot at Disney World?
+Do allergy and cross-contamination errors happen often at Disney World?

 We rarely hear about it.
 However it does sometimes happen.
 As I said before, there’s always the possibility of human error.
 My wife is allergic to milk and has gluten intolerance.
 We’ve been going to Disney World for decades and we spend anywhere from a few weeks to a month or more there each year.
 That means we’ve dined in Disney restaurants at least hundreds of times.
 In all this time, she’s had two issues come up that we were aware of.
 One was in a non-Disney-owned restaurant, where the manager dropped the ball.